itucsdb1936/itucsdb1936/docs/source/user/member2.rst

 Add Personnel
 ~~~~~~~~~~~~~

-If you want to add a new personnel, you can click on the "Add Personnel" button.
+If you want to add a new personnel, you can click on the "New Personnel" button.

 	.. figure:: PersonnelMainPage.png
 			  :scale: 40 %
 			  :alt: Add Personnel Button
 			  :align: center

-			  Add Personnel Button
+			  New Personnel Button

 * This is the page to add a new personnel.